 I’ve had countless field experience students and they have always added so much to my own teaching.
 Whether it’s a great collaborative partner or a struggling pre-service teacher, both have allowed me to reflect on my practice and give something back to the profession that I love.

-Use social networks and technology to promote your students’ artwork.
+Use social networking and technology to promote your students’ artwork.

 Don’t just settle on the little conference art show that may or may not be held in your community.
 Put on a big ole’ gala right in your building.
 Play music!
 Wear costumes!

 Have you ever wondered what all the fuss about the Scholastic Art Awards was about?
-This is the year you find out!
+This is the year to find out!

 Try using social media to connect and collaborate with teachers outside your immediate geographic area.